nebulastream/nebulastream/docs/coding_guidelines.md

 ## How to define new exceptions?
 - All our exceptions are in a central file, `ExceptionDefinitions.hpp`.
 Do not define them somewhere else.
 - An exception type represents an 'error source' that needs to be handled in a specific way.
 Each exception type should represent a unique error requiring a specific handling approach.
 Thus, a new exception type should only be created if the error must be handled differently than all existing exceptions.
-This enables the reuse of handling methods.
+This enables the reuse of handling approaches.
 - The exception name and description should very concisely describe i) which condition led to the error ("UnknownSourceType") or ii) which operation failed ("CannotConnectToCoordinator").
 The former is preferred to the latter.
 - When writing error messages (which are `description` and optional context), we follow the [Postgres Error Message Style Guide](https://www.postgresql.org/docs/current/error-style-guide.html).